Research Back To Research Themes

-Over the past six years, our research teams have documented, analyzed, and reported on grave crimes and human rights violations committed by all sides of the conflict between the rebel Lord’s Resistance Army (LRA) and the government of Uganda in northern Uganda (including both Acholiland and Lango sub-region).
+Our research teams documented, analyzed, and reported on grave crimes and human rights violations committed in northern Uganda—including both the Acholiland and the Lango sub-regions—by all sides of the conflict between the rebel Lord’s Resistance Army (LRA) and the government of Uganda .
 Our specific focus has been on crimes and rights violations against women and girls and, to a lesser extent, against men and boys.

 The parties to the protracted conflict in northern Uganda have been engaged in peace negotiations since 2006.
 The most contentious issues to come out of this process regard accountability and justice for the grave crimes and rights violations suffered by civilians, in particular young women and girls.
 Most of these crimes and violations were committed by the LRA, although the UPDF (Uganda People’s Defense Force), local Ugandan militias, and the Sudan People’s Liberation Army (SPLA) are also culpable.

-Our team had input into Agenda Item 3 of the peace process, which was signed on February 28, 2008.
+Our team contributed to Agenda Item 3 of the peace process, which was signed on February 28, 2008.
 This agenda item, on accountability and reconciliation, contains guidelines for setting up truth-telling, prosecution, reparation, and transitional justice bodies.
 Agenda Item 3 is a path-breaking document and sets very high standards for how accountability mechanisms should move forward.
 The importance of this document makes a thorough analysis of the document and its outcomes even more important for Uganda and the world.

 The team will consult with key stakeholders and interested groups throughout the study, including during the finalization of the study design and the project implementation.
 These groups include survivors’ and victims’ groups, national legal groups such as the Uganda Women Lawyers’ Association, national women’s human rights groups including Isis-WICCE, Unicef Protection and Child Protection, and OHCHR (the point UN agency on the ground for justice).
 We have been in contact with these groups regarding the possibility of such a study since the beginning of the planning process, and met with representatives of these organizations in Uganda in March and April 2007.
 We received positive feedback on the need for such research and the application it would have to informing national processes.